Kristen Marie Griest: Military career

-Upon graduating Ranger School, Haver remarked "It's pretty cool that they have accepted (Griest and Haver).
+Upon graduating Ranger School, Haver remarked, "It's pretty cool that they have accepted (Griest and Haver).
 We ourselves came to Ranger School skeptical, with our guards up, just in case there were haters and naysayers.
 But we didn't come with a chip on our shoulder like we had anything to prove.
 Becoming one of the teammates—that we could be trusted just like everyone else—whether it was on patrol or to carry something heavy or whatever—it was that every single time we accomplished something it gave us an extra foothold in being part of a team.
 I can say that without a doubt that the team that I am graduating with tomorrow accept me completely as a Ranger, and I couldn't be more proud and humbled by the experience."
-Griest made a statement agreeing with this sentiment, saying "My main concern in coming to Ranger School was I might not be able to carry as much weight or not be able to meet up to the same standard," she said.
+Griest made a statement agreeing with this sentiment, saying, "My main concern in coming to Ranger School was I might not be able to carry as much weight or not be able to meet up to the same standard," she said.
 "I tried to do as much as I could, and I saw everybody else helping each other out and you just try to be the best teammate that you can."

 At that time, women were not allowed to serve in Ranger/Infantry roles due to the Pentagon's exclusion policies on women in combat.
 That policy changed on 3 December 2015 when Secretary of Defense Ash Carter announced the United States military would open combat positions to women with no exception.

 Upon graduating from the Maneuver Captains Career Course (MCCC), she took command of Bravo Company, 2nd Battalion, 505th Parachute Infantry Regiment on April 7, 2017.
+She deployed to Afghanistan in 2019.
+As of April 2022, Griest was a student at Columbia University, where she was pursuing a master’s degree in Socio-Organizational Psychology, with plans for a follow-on assignment as a West Point Tactical Officer.
+She was promoted to major in May 2022.

+Following the election of Donald Trump and confirmation of Secretary of Defense Pete Hegseth, all references to Griest's accomplishments - which had been frequently cited in Army social media posts and other publicity materials - were erased, pursuant to an order from Secretary Hegseth that "all the military services eliminate online material not allowed by the Trump administration."